...when chaos calls, you breathe deeply and choose your response, instead of reacting on automatic pilot.

 Get a taste of mindfulness before you commit to more.

 Not sure if mindfulness is for you?
 Dip your toe in by trying some simple mindfulness practices, guided by a Breathworks-certified Mindfulness Facilitator.
+Includes meditations and "mindfulness in action" practices.

 Sessions are delivered via Zoom.